16 Oct 2020

 We’re on a mission to make every child good with money, and that means making financial education a part of children’s everyday life.
-As well as making it quick and easy to make regular pocket money payments, we’ve developed practical solutions to some of the most common niggles that parents face when it comes to kids and cash.
+As well as making it quick and easy to make regular spending money payments, we’ve developed practical solutions to some of the most common annoyances that parents face when it comes to kids and cash.

-If you’re fed up with forking out for toys that your child gets bored of within minutes (even though they really, really wanted it more than anything else, ever), regularly hand out extra cash to fund your teen’s social life (they just need bus fare, and lunch, and maybe a milkshake, and a donut, okay?), or worry about your child blowing all their birthday money on gaming (what exactly are skins?
-And why do they cost £20?), then you’re not alone.
+If you’re fed up with paying for toys that your child gets bored of within minutes (even though they really, really wanted it more than anything else, ever), regularly hand out extra cash to fund your teen’s social life (they just need bus fare, and lunch, and maybe a milkshake, and a donut, okay?), or worry about your child blowing all their birthday money on gaming (what exactly are skins?
+And why do they cost $20?), then you’re not alone.

 We believe that kids learn by doing, and gohenry can help you to empower your child to make their own spending decisions – which is the most effective way to teach them about the value of money.